UnintelligibleMaker/PyTerrainModeler/README.md

                 {surface elevation: [file, file, file, ... ], surface elevation: [file, file, file, ... ] ...}
   - max_processes: The maximum number of processes to have running at a time.
     In most cases the default `os.cpu_count() * 2` is good.
     Fair warning `1` is mostly for debug, so it forces some things to not be parallelized.
     I do not recommend `1` unless you are debugging PyTerrainModeler itself.
-For example I ran a ton of runs at `1` in a debugger to get all the triangles facing the right directions (in vs out).
-I do not recommend `1` even if you know what you are doing unless you really need it. \
+    For example, I ran a ton of runs at `1` in a debugger to get all the triangles facing the right directions (in vs. out).
-    \
+    I do not recommend `1` even if you know what you are doing unless you really need it.

   In general, for me, making a model is an iterative process.
     I get the latitude, longitude, and longitude_size from any online mapping program (I use Google Maps, but any will do).
     The size_x and size_y are how big I want the model on the printer, and I usually know.
     I start with low steps_x and steps_y to keep the iteration time low.
     The offset_elevation, scale_z, flatten_reference_elevation_meters, flatten_factor, and flatten_mode are the options I iterate on changing until the model looks right.
     Then I set the steps_x and steps_y to get a detailed model.

 * Model Errors